ecomhouse/deliverypointmanager/.github/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within this package, please send an email to help@ecom.house .
+If you discover a security vulnerability within this package, please send an email to hel@ecom.house.
 All security vulnerabilities will be promptly addressed.
-You may view our full security policy here.
+Please do not disclose security-related issues publicly until a fix has been announced.